 a) Company directly;

-b) Company through a trust/ society/Section 8 company in India in accordance with the Corporate Social Responsibility Rules, 2013 (the “Rules”) to the Companies Act, 2013 (the “Act”) ;
+b) Company through a registered public trust/ registered society/Section 8 company, registered under section 12A and 80 G of the Income Tax Act, 1961 (43 of 1961) in India established independently by BEPL or along with any other company, in accordance with the Corporate Social Responsibility Rules, 2014 (the “Rules”) to the Companies Act, 2013 (the “Act”);

 The entities other than the Company as specified above in b, c, and d shall be hereinafter referred to as “Partner Organization”.